sofiemartins/HiRep/Doc/user_guide/input_file.md

 rlx_level = 1
 ```

 configures the level of the RANLUX random number generator.
 These levels refer to the number of random numbers to be discarded in between two random numbers used for the simulation.
 In general the random number generation is not a bottleneck in the simulations, so choose the necessary quality here.
-A higher level indicates higher quality of the random numbers in exchange for more necessary computation.
+A higher level indicates a higher quality of the random numbers in exchange for more necessary computation.
 However, `rlx_level=1` is usually sufficient for any application within the scope of this library.

 ### Seed